ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-3/chapter-22.md

 <br>

-### Chapter 22.1: The Rise of Evolutionary Thouhgt
+### Chapter 22.1: The Rise of Evolutionary Thought
 - People describe the theory of evolution by natural selection as revolutionary.
   - Overturning an existing idea about how nature works; replace it with a radically different idea.
 - Advance of theory of evolution represents a profound scientific revolution.